DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_what-a-service-assessment-is.md

 If your service has under 100,000 transactions per year, the panel will consist of DfE assessors.

-If your service is non-transactional, it will have a [peer review](/service-assurance/what-a-peer-review-is).
+If your service is non-transactional, it could have a [peer review](/service-assurance/alpha-beta-peer-reviews).

 ## When to book a service assessment